 Declaration of Domestic Partnership

-Domestic Partnership – is the civil contract between two individuals of the same sex who are at least 18 years of age, and otherwise meet the rules of Oregon Law.
+Domestic Partnership – is the civil contract between two individuals who are at least 18 years of age, and otherwise meet the rules of Oregon Law.

 Partner – indicates an individual joined in a Domestic Partnership.

 Both must be at least 18 years of age.

 Applicants cannot be married or have a current domestic partnership.